GoogleCloudPlatform/gke-anthos-holistic-demo/holistic-demo/rbac/README.md

 ## Deployment

-The steps below will walk you through using terraform to deploy a Kubernetes Engine cluster that you will then use for installing test users, applications and RBAC roles.
+The steps below will walk you through using terraform to deploy applications and RBAC resources to a Kubernetes Engine cluster created by the [instructions at the root of this repository](../../README.md).

 ### Authenticate gcloud